utelecon/utelecon.github.io/en/articles/online-interaction/index.md

 * Want to share ideas and facilitate online meetings, but are unsure what tools to use
 * Want to be able to assign rooms more easily and intuitively, as assigning breakout sessions in Zoom is difficult

-In the following sections, we will compare four meeting tools to help you organize online meetings and conferences: Discord, Wonder.me, Gather Town, and Remo.
+In the following sections, we will compare four meeting tools to help you organize online meetings and conferences: Discord, Wonder, Gather Town, and Remo.

 ## Discord